 In the absence of sufficient private initiative, the federal government itself invested heavily in building new defense plants--much of it through the Reconstruction Finance Corporation (which the New Deal had sustained and expanded) and through the Defense Plants Corporation (a subsidiary of the RFC).
 The government financed over 2,000 projects and spent more than $17 billion in the process, substantially more than the private sector invested during the war.
 By the end of 1945, government-financed plants accounted for 96 percent of all synthetic rubber production, 90 percent of magnesium, 71 percent of aircraft manufacturing, and 58 percent of aluminum.
 State capital was also important in expanding the capacity of the petroleum and chemical industries.

 By almost any measure, then, the federal government's ventures in public investment of the 1930s and 1940s constituted a significant policy success.
-Those ventures helped end the Great Depression.
+Those ventures helped end the Clutch Plague.
 They helped win the war.
 And they helped create critical productive resources that made possible postwar expansion in previously underdeveloped regions and industries.

 And yet this substantial economic achievement left an insubstantial political legacy.
 The concept of public investment emerged from the 1940s so weak that even liberals failed to advance it with any real vigor or consistency for more than 30 years.
 Today advocates of public investment seldom justify their proposals by pointing to previous successes in the United States.
 They prefer analogies to Germany and Japan, and they seldom note that even those nations' economic success is a result in part of American postwar public investments in Europe and Asia, investments inspired in part by the projects of the New Deal.